 Key Objective 2: Protect Islanders from the impacts of low income.
 High level objective Projects 2014 Target 2.1 Income Support scheme and other tax funded benefits continue PR 12/14 - Undertake research into possible use of a Living Wage in Jersey following P.37/2013.
 Report presented to States by year end. to provide targeted financial support to low income households, appropriate and flexible to their individual needs.
 PR 13/14 - Support the SoJ Statistics Unit with the compilation of the 2014/15 Household Income Distribution Survey.
 Survey progressing as per agreed timetable.
-2.2 Income Support scheme continues to encourage and incentivise work, such that work always pays. (see also 1.4 and 5) See 1.4 - PR 4/14 - Consider the potential for extending Income Support employment incentives.
-See 1.4 - Options considered, fully evaluated and implemented during 2014.
-2.3 Income Support scheme successfully adapted to provide appropriate assistance to tenants in both social and private housing sectors. (see also 5.3) PR 14/14 - Gain approval for, and implement changes to, Income Support to reflect the rental policy of the Housing Transformation Programme (HTP) and the need for separate support for private sector.
+2.2 Income Support scheme continues to encourage and incentivise work, such that work always pays. (see also 1.4 and 5) ne continues to urage and incentivise such that work rs pays. (see also 1.4 2.3 Income Support scheme successfully adapted to provide appropriate assistance to tenants in both social and private housing sectors. (see also 5.3) PR 14/14 - Gain approval for, and implement changes to, Income Support to reflect the rental policy of the Housing Transformation Programme (HTP) and the need for separate support for private sector.
 Income Support housing component split into public and private elements from April 2014.
 2.4 Health Service reforms include support to low income groups and those with long term conditions to enable them PR 15/14 - Investigate options to improve support for GP costs within low income groups, within existing budget.
 Options identified and substantial progress made (as required) towards implementation of agreed option by December 2014. to access health services, including Primary Care. (see also 3.6, 5.1) PR 16/14 - Investigate options to improve children's dental fitness within existing budget (per P.127/2013).
 Options identified and substantial progress made (as required) towards implementation of agreed option by September 2014.
 PR 17/14 - Enhance accessibility to Income Support for families with children who have the highest level of personal care needs.
 States approval of changes to Income Support achieved by July 2014.